MA Health & Aging

 English Language Proficiency (if applicable)

-- If English is not your native language, an official copy of your English Language Proficiency score or other evidence of competency in English is required.
-Applicants whose university studies were completed at an institution where English is deemed the official language of instruction may be exempted from this requirement (official letter from the institution is required)
+• If English is not your first language, an official copy of your English Language Proficiency score or other evidence of competency in English is required.
+Applicants whose university studies were completed at an institution where English is deemed the official language of instruction may be exempted from this requirement (transcript notation or official letter from the institution is required)

 How to Apply: